-8 First-Time Homebuyer Questions
+12 First-Time Homebuyer Questions You Should Ask

 1. Am I ready to own a home?

 Your monthly payments will build equity in a home you own, instead of a home your landlord owns.
-And when you pay off your mortgage, you officially own a home you can pass onto future generations.
+And when you pay off your mortgage, you officially own a home that you can pass onto future generations.

-2. Can I afford a home?
+3. Can I afford a home?

 A general rule of thumb in the mortgage lending world is you can afford a home if your total debt — including your monthly mortgage payment — makes up 43% or less of your before-tax income.
 In lender language, this is known as your debt-to-income (DTI) ratio.
-For example, if you earn $5,000 per month, then your total monthly debt, including your new house payment, shouldn’t exceed $2,150 per month ($5,000 x 43% = $2,150).
+For example, if you earn $5,000 per month, then your total monthly debt (including your new house payment) shouldn’t exceed $2,150 per month ($5,000 x 43% = $2,150).

 The 43% DTI ratio rule may be a good measure of the lender’s definition of affordability, but may not match your monthly budget needs.
 When you’re preapproved for a mortgage, lenders don’t consider: